remult/remult/misc/public-api.md

 //[ ] SubscriptionServer from TBD is not exported
 //[ ] LiveQueryStorage from TBD is not exported
+//[ ] Allowed from TBD is not exported
-//[ ] Allowed from TBD is not exported export type SpecificRoute = {
+//[ ] EntityMetadata from TBD is not exported export type SpecificRoute = {
   get(handler: GenericRequestHandler): SpecificRoute
   put(handler: GenericRequestHandler): SpecificRoute